Starcounter/Docs/guides/working-with-starcounter/visual-studio-extension/README.md

 **Project templates**:

 The project templates are used to scaffold projects that target Starcounter.
 When instantiated, the project will have some default Starcounter-specific *assembly references* set up and include some build hooks that will aid in building.
-For more information
+For more information on the specifics, see section [[Create a Starcounter application using standard templates]] later in this text.

 Project templates include: